SixArm/markdown-toc-generator/README.md

 # Markdown TOC generator

-Update a markdown file by autogenerating a table of contents based on the markdown headlines; currently we just do H2.
+Update a markdown file by autogenerating a table of contents based on the markdown headlines.

 Syntax: